relimation/dakthi/dakthi.md

 There is a second negative copula, "ca".

 	xola	kapa	ca
 	person	big	COP.NEG
 	The person isn't big

 ### Conjunctions

 The copula "do" may also be used as the or conjunction, but only between clauses.

 	pe	!eju 	poxi	do	te 	rito
 	1SG	animal	see 	or	2SG	sit
 	(I see the animal) or (you sit)

 The negative copula "ca" cannot be used as a conjunction.

 	*pe	!eju	poxi	ca	te 	rito
 	1SG	animal	see 	not	2SG	sit
 	(I see the animal) not (you sit)

 That is ungrammatical.
 Of course, "-ca" still works a negative affix

 	pe 	!eju 	poxi	do	te 	rito-ca
 	1SG	animal	see	or	2SG	sit-NEG
 	(I see the animal) or (you don't sit)

 Layering in /s/ turns "do" into and.

 	pe 	!eju 	poxi	s'do	te 	rito
 	1SG	animal	see 	and 	2SG	sit
 	(I see the animal) and (you sit)

 Layering in /v/ turns "do" into so.

-		pe 	!eju 	poxi	v'do	pe 	!eju 	kexa	v'do
+	pe 	!eju 	poxi	v'do	v'pe 	!eju 	kexa	do
-		1SG	animal	see		so		1SG	animal	dead	DEO.COP
+	1SG	animal	see 	so	CAU-1SG	animal	dead	COP
 	Lit.
 (I see the animal) so (I make the animal be dead) (I see the animal) so (I kill the animal)

 The or conjunction "li" is used between nouns